Cooper-Moreland/RockPaperScissorsRobot/README.md

 ```

+Code for the original design w/ the servos and hand

 ## Obastacles/Errors

 We were unable to 3d print a hand for showing the rock paper scissors gestures, so we had to have the lcd screen display the computer input.
 The lack of a hand meant no servos were needed anymore which simplified the design for the project.